mozilla/pluotsorbet/README.md

       return Math.min(a, b);
     };

-If raising a Java `Exception`, throw new instance of Java `Exception` class as defined in runtime.ts, e.g.:
+If raising a Java `Exception`, throw new instance of Java `Exception` class as defined in vm/runtime.ts, e.g.:

     throw $.newNullPointerException("Cannot copy to/from a null array.");